-Other impacts that might occur include possible changes to the size of retained halibut IFQ/ CDQ due to the size selectivity of the gear type.
+Other impacts that might occur include possible changes to the size of retained halibut IFQ/ CDQ due to the size selectivity of the new gear type.
 Compared to HAL gear, it would be expected that pot gear would catch smaller fish on average.

 The Council requested information on the size of halibut that are taken as bycatch in pot gear.
 AKFIN provided observer data on sampled halibut taken in both pot and HAL gear for all Alaska Federal groundfish management areas from 2008 through August 16, 2017.
-Table 4 shows the number of halibut taken as bycatch in the BSAI sablefish and Pacific cod fixed-gear fisheries that were sampled by fishery observers during the 2008 through 2016 period.
-The BS and AI areas are combined in the table because only 3,300 of the roughly 120,000 samples were taken from the AI.
-The minimum legal size for commercially caught halibut is 32 inches, per IPHC regulations at Section 13(1)(a).
-Table 4 shows that, on the whole, a higher percentage of halibut taken in the Pacific cod fisheries were of sub-legal size compared to the sablefish fisheries.
-For sablefish, the percentage of sub-legal halibut was greater for pot gear than for HAL gear.
+Table 3 shows the number of halibut taken as bycatch in the BSAI sablefish and Pacific cod fixed-gear fisheries that were sampled by fishery observers during the 2008 through 2016 period.10 The BS and AI areas are combined in the table because only 3,300 of the roughly 120,000 samples were taken from the AI.
+The minimum legal size for commercially caught halibut is 32 inches, per IPHC regulations at Section 14(1)(a).
+Table 3 shows that, overall, a higher percentage of halibut taken in the Pacific cod fisheries were of sublegal-size compared to the sablefish fisheries.
+For sablefish, the percentage of sublegal halibut was greater for pot gear than for HAL gear.

 For comparison, observers sampled 9,000 halibut in GOA catcher vessel fixed-gear fisheries from 2008 through 2016, 94% of which occurred in the Central or Western GOA.
-The only pot gear groundfish fishery in the GOA during those years was for Pacific cod, and 83% of those halibut were of sub-legal size (4,100 out of 4,950).
+The only pot gear groundfish fishery in the GOA during those years was for Pacific cod, and 83% of those halibut were of sublegal-size (4,100 out of 4,950).
 The GOA HAL fisheries for sablefish and Pacific cod yielded 4,050 halibut samples-1,522 in the sablefish HAL fishery and 2,538 in the Pacific cod HAL fishery.
-Sampled halibut bycatch in the GOA sablefish HAL fishery was 47% sub-legal, while sampled bycatch in the GOA Pacific cod HAL fishery was 72% sub-legal.
+Sampled halibut bycatch in the GOA sablefish HAL fishery was 47% sublegal, while sampled bycatch in the GOA Pacific cod HAL fishery was 72% sublegal.